lklkevin/chesslink/README.md

 The team is currently developing a custom PCB solution that will:

 - **Integrate all sensor components** into a compact, reliable board design
-- **Employ multiplexing** to efficiently manage 64 sensor inputs with minimal pins
+- **Employ multiple controllers** to efficiently manage 64 squares with minimal pins and low latency
 - **Include dedicated LED drivers** for controlling RGB LEDs at each board position
 - **Provide noise filtering** to ensure accurate sensor readings
 - **Support multiple communication protocols** including I2C, UART, and SPI